-D. Discuss the dedication of ciga rette tax revenues to a ffordable housing programs as part of the adoption of the new tax.
-Short Strategy 3.10 Establish a community fund.
-Key Actions A. Raise a wareness of the issues and best practice strategies.
-B. Convene a regular housing forum with community stakeholders.
-C. Learn from other jurisdictions that have been able to create a community fund (e.g. Charlotte, NC and Atlanta, GA).
-Long Intermediate Short D. Develop an investment strategy and repository.
-Long incentives, establish priorities, and increase access to affordable housing.
-Strategy 4.1 Evaluate and improve existing programs.
-Key Actions A. Examine the land development approval process and consider methods for expediting applications that support a ffordable housing when those applications meet certain criteria.
+D. Discuss the dedication of cigarette tax revenues to affordable housing programs as part of the Strategy 3.10 adoption of the new tax.
+Establish a community fund.
+Key Actions A. Raise awareness of the issues and best practice strategies.
+Long Key Actions B. Convene a regular housing forum with community stakeholders.C.
+Learn from other jurisdictions that have been able to create a community fund (e.g. Charlotte, NC and Atlanta, GA).
+Intermediate Short D. Develop an investment strategy and repository.
+Long de incentives, establish priorities, and increase access to affordable housing.
+1 Strategy 4.1 Evaluate and improve existing programs. ~1 Key Actions A. Examine the land development approval process and consider methods for expediting applications that support affordable housing when those applications meet certain criteria.
 Short B. Evaluate the potential of offsetting land development and permitting fees for certain affordable housing projects.
 Short C. Extend the ADU covenant affordability control period beyond 15 years to retain affordable housing stock.
-Short Require formal project kick-off meetings for a ffordable housing projects in the land development process.
-Short E. Revise the Multi-family Housing Loan Guidelines and other related programs to establish priorities such as funding dedicated to specific levels of AMI; projects located within one-half mile of Metro rail stations, job centers, and within one-quarter mile of high frequency bus stops; non-subsidized market affordable units; ranking applications for a reas of high opportunity in the County (based on a ccess to transit, jobs, and median income) and LIHTC properties with expiring affordability periods.
+Short D. Require formal project kick-off meetings for affordable housing projects in the land development process.
+Short E. Revise the Multi-family Housing Loan Guidelines and other related programs to establish priorities such as funding dedicated to specific levels of AMI; projects located within one-half mile of Metro rail stations, job centers, and within one-quarter mile of high frequency bus stops; non-subsidized market affordable units; ranking applications for areas of high opportunity in the County (based on access to transit, jobs, and median income) and LIHTC properties with expiring affordability periods.
 Intermediate F. Create a regular educational program for affordable developers new to the County to familiarize them with the development and permitting review process and staff to include a webpage with information regarding key departments, key contacts, and process outline.
 Short G. Develop and adopt a policy to reduce parking requirements for 100% affordable housing developments.
 Short H. Streamline and improve consistency across housing programs for required documentation to reduce redundancies, provide for consistent in-take, and reduce the paperwork burden for applicants.
-Intermediate Strategy 4.2 Evaluate new programs and incentives that support preservation of a ffordable housing.
+Intermediate Strategy 4.2 Evaluate new programs and incentives that support preservation of affordable housing.
 Key Actions A. Evaluate and develop recommendations for new programs and services that support and preserve affordable rental units including the establishment of a rental unit acquisition and preservation loan program.
 Intermediate B. Promote and expand access to the use of 4% LIHTC, including the potential to prioritize funding for 4% LIHTC loans for acquisition and rehabilitation of market affordable units.
-Short
+Short Short